surniaulula/wpsso-strip-schema-microdata/readme.txt

 == Screenshots ==

-01. WPSSO SSM settings page with options to remove of duplicate / conflicting meta tags, application/ld+json scripts, and/or Schema HTML attributes.
+01. WPSSO SSM settings page with options to remove of duplicate / conflicting meta tags, application/ld+json scripts, and/or Schema microdata attributes.

 == Changelog ==